-- Fixed compensation is targeted at 33% of total compensation for our Chief Executive Officer and 45% of total compensation for our other Named Executive Officers, assuring that a majority of compensation for our executives is performance-based. - Our total compensation to our Named Executive Officers is generally targeted to compensate them at the 50 th percentile of our peer-group companies for on-target performance.
+- Fixed compensation is targeted at 33% of total compensation for our Chief Executive Officer and 45% of total compensation for our other Named Executive Officers, assuring that a majority of compensation for our executives is performance-based.
+Our total compensation to our Named Executive Officers is generally targeted to compensate them at the 50th percentile of our peer-group - Our total compensation to our Named Executive Officers is generally targeted to compensate them at the 50th percentile of our peer-group companies for on-target performance.

-- We look at salary, annual bonus and at total cash compensation when evaluating the accomplishment of 50 th percentile compensation. - Our annual cash bonus program encourages executives to think about metrics we believe are important to our stockholders without introducing undue risk by promoting risky business practices with short-term impact. - Our use of equity awards encourages retention through time-based vesting over a four year period. - Our change of control agreements with our officers are "double trigger." - The change of control severance cash benefits offered to our executives do not exceed two time times their annual target cash compensation. - We do not offer golden parachute benefits to our executives.
+- We look at salary, annual bonus and at total cash compensation when evaluating the accomplishment of 50th percentile compensation. - Our annual cash bonus program encourages executives to think about metrics we believe are important to our stockholders without introducing undue risk by promoting risky business practices with short-term impact.
+Our use of equity awards encourages retention through time-based vesting over a four year period. - Our change of control agreements with our officers are "double trigger." - The change of control severance cash benefits offered to our executives do not exceed two time times their annual target cash compensation. - We do not offer golden parachute benefits to our executives.